telefonicaid/fiware-orion/test/LoadTest/cache_refresh/README.md

   Parameters:
   ```
-     HOST: CB or balancer host (by default, localhost)
+     HOST: CB or balancer host (default: localhost)
-     PORT: CB or balancer port (by default, 1026)
+     PORT: CB or balancer port (default: 1026)
-     THREADS: number of threads used in the test (by default, 1)
+     THREADS: number of threads used in the test (default: 1)
-     TESTTIME: duration time of the test (by default, 60)
+     TESTTIME: duration time of the test (default: 60)
-     SERVICE: service header used in requests (by default, entities_append_long_time)
+     SERVICE: service header used in requests (default: entities_append_long_time)
-     SERVICE_PATH: service path header used in requests (by default, /test)
+     SERVICE_PATH: service path header used in requests (default: /test)
-     ENTITIES: number of consecutive entities in each thread (by default, 10)
+     ENTITIES: number of consecutive entities in each thread (default: 10)
-     SUBSCRIPTION: optionally is possible to create a subscription before all appends requests, in case of you would like to create use CREATE as value (by default, nothing)
+     SUBSCRIPTION: optionally is possible to create a subscription before all appends requests, in case of you would like to create use CREATE as value (default: nothing)
-     SUBS_DURATION: duration time of the subscription, used if the subscription is create previously (by default, 60)
+     SUBS_DURATION: duration time of the subscription, used if the subscription is create previously (default: 60)
-     LISTEN_HOST: listen host used per receive notifications, used if the subscription is create previously (by default, localhost)
+     LISTEN_HOST: listen host used per receive notifications, used if the subscription is create previously (default: localhost)
-     LISTEN_PORT: listen por used per receive notifications, used if the subscription is create previously  (by default, 8090)
+     LISTEN_PORT: listen por used per receive notifications, used if the subscription is create previously  (default: 8090)
   ```

   Example: